-- Pizza Pasta Americano: a nice (and pretty cheap) pizza place (around 6-7 EUR for one medium pizza), the pizzas were delicious and very tasteful!
+- Pizza Pasta Americano: a nice (and pretty cheap) pizza place (around 6-7 EUR for one medium pizza), the pizzas were delicious and very tasty!

 *All prices are referred to January 2018

 And now it's your turn to let us know your impressions, thoughts and also tips to visit this region of Germany.
-Have you already been to Füssen and did you have the chance to visit the Neuschwanstein Castle?
+Have you already been to Füssen?
 Which other attractions would you recommend?
 We look forward reading your comments in the section below.